 Double Handed Offshore Sailing

-The Offshore Special Regulations (OSR) establish uniform minimum equipment, accommodation, and training standards for monohull and multihull boats racing offshore.
-The OSR is a fifty-year-old living document that was originally created in 1968 by the ORC and has been maintained since 2001 by the World Sailing OSR subcommittee.
-In the early 1980s the OSR took on the additional responsibility for scantlings requirements.
-The OSR is maintained by the OSR Subcommittee to the World Sailing Oceanic and Offshore Committee which comprises members with distinctive competence in offshore safety.
+The Offshore Special Regulations (OSR) set uniform minimum standards for the equipment, accommodation, and training of mono- and multihull boats in offshore regattas.
+The OSR is a fifty-year-old living document originally created in 1968 by the ORC and has been maintained since 2001 by the World Sailing OSR Subcommittee.
+In the early 1980s, the OSR took on additional responsibility for canting keel weight requirements.
+The OSR is maintained by the OSR Subcommittee of the World Sailing Oceanic and Offshore Committee, which consists of members with significant expertise in offshore safety.

 Useful links: